 5. Approval

 5.1.
-If the RESS or component thereof submitted for approval under this Regulation meets the requirements of paragraph 6. below, approval for that type shall be granted.
+If the NORESS or component thereof submitted for approval under this Regulation meets the requirements of paragraph 6. below, approval for that type shall be granted.

 5.2.
-An approval number shall be assigned to each RESS type approved.
+An approval number shall be assigned to each NORESS type approved.
 Its first two digits (at present 01 corresponding to the 01 series of amendments to the Regulation) shall indicate the series of amendments incorporating the most recent major technical amendments made to the Regulation at the time of issue of the approval.
-The same Contracting Party may not assign the same number to another type of RESS or component designed for, the same type(s) of motor cycle.
+The same Contracting Party may not assign the same number to another type of NORESS or component designed for, the same type(s) of motor cycle.

 5.3.
-Notice of approval or extension or refusal of approval of a RESS or component thereof under this Regulation shall be communicated to the Parties to the Agreement which apply this Regulation, by means of a form conforming to the model in Annex 1 to this Regulation.
+Notice of approval or extension or refusal of approval of a NORESS or component thereof under this Regulation shall be communicated to the Parties to the Agreement which apply this Regulation, by means of a form conforming to the model in Annex 1 to this Regulation.

 5.4.
-There shall be affixed to every RESS and component thereof conforming to a type approved under this Regulation an international approval mark consisting of:
+There shall be affixed to every NORESS and component thereof conforming to a type approved under this Regulation an international approval mark consisting of:

 (a) A circle surrounding the letter "E" followed by the distinguishing number of the country which has granted approval ;